Mahler Festival in Amsterdam

 Travel in a small group (maximum 20 people) giving you the opportunity to get to know your fellow guests and to enjoy one-on-one time with your expert Tour Leader.

 Sydney-born Graham Abbott is a Music Education graduate of the Sydney Conservatorium and later studied conducting with Myer Fredman.
-Over more than 30 years, his conducting career has seen him work with all the major Australian orchestras, opera companies and choirs.
-He was Conductor-in-Residence at the University of Adelaide (1986-88), Associate Conductor of the Melbourne Symphony Orchestra from 1993-97 and Musical Director of Melbourne Chorale (now MSO Chorus) 1994-97.
+His 40-year conducting career saw him work with all the major Australian orchestras, opera companies and choirs.
+He was Conductor-in-Residence at the University of Adelaide (1986-88), Associate Conductor of the Melbourne Symphony Orchestra (1993-97), and Musical Director of Melbourne Chorale (now MSO Chorus) (1994-97).
 In 1997, Graham was acting Chorus Master of the Chorus of the Royal Scottish National Orchestra, during which time he conducted concerts with the Edinburgh Royal Choral Union, the Royal Scottish National Orchestra, and the Ulster Orchestra.

-An experienced conductor of opera, Graham’s repertoire includes Fidelio, Aida, L'Elisir d'amore, Julius Caesar, Orlando, The Marriage of Figaro, Don Giovanni, La traviata, Il trovatore, Don Pasquale, Un ballo in maschera, The Pearl Fishers and Pelléas et Mélisande.
+Graham’s opera repertoire included The Marriage of Figaro, Don Giovanni, Fidelio, The Barber of Seville, La traviata, Il trovatore, Un ballo in maschera, Aida, L'Elisir d'amore, Don Pasquale, The Pearl Fishers, and Pelléas et Mélisande.
 He was also Assistant Conductor for the Australian premiere season of John Adams’ Nixon in China at the 1992 Adelaide Festival.
-Recent engagements include The Barber of Seville for State Opera South Australia, Messiah with the Melbourne Symphony Orchestra, and returns to the Adelaide Symphony, APO, Festival of Voices, Hobart.
+A lifelong passion for the life and work of Handel saw Graham conduct Messiah more than 80 times in Australia, the UK and New Zealand.
+His repertoire also included many of the composer’s oratorios and operas, and much of his orchestral and church music.

 Park Centraal Amsterdam is very well located, being surrounded by art and culture; a 5-minute walk to the Rijksmuseum, a 10-minute walk to the Van Gogh Museum and a 15-minute walk to the Museum van Loon.
 It is close to restaurants and shops and only an 8-minute drive to Dam Square.
 Park Centraal Amsterdam stands for comfort in harmony with Dutch heritage and contemporary design.
 Food is available at the hotel from morning to night at the two culinary hotspots, MOMO Restaurant Bar and Lounge, and Bar Claes.
 There is a 24/7 gym which has all the fitness essentials.
 Also, if you wish to stretch your legs you can walk or run in Vondelpark, Amsterdam’s magnificent 120-acre public park, which is on the hotel doorstep.